JohanGustafsson91/toolkit/README.md

 # Copy from this repository's .github/dependabot.yml
 ```

+## Coding Guidelines

+This repository includes comprehensive coding guidelines that reflect a pragmatic approach to software development, emphasizing:

+- **KISS (Keep It Simple, Stupid)** - Choose simple solutions over clever complexity
+- **YAGNI (You Aren't Gonna Need It)** - Build features only when needed
+- **Selective Functional Programming** - Use FP concepts where they add clarity

+See [CODING_PRINCIPLES.md](./CODING_PRINCIPLES.md) for detailed guidance on:
+- Project architecture and file organization
+- Component structure and state management
+- Function design and TypeScript usage
+- Testing philosophy and CSS patterns
+- Performance considerations and error handling

+These guidelines can be used to initialize coding agents or onboard team members to maintain consistency across projects.

 ## Tips

 - Pin workflows to a specific version/tag for stability: `@v1.0.0`
 - Use `@main` to always get the latest version
 - Combine the validate workflow with auto-merge for automated dependency management
 - Customize script names based on your package.json scripts
+- Follow the coding guidelines for consistent development practices

 ## License